An effective employee recognition program is key to employee retention and better bottom-line business results.

 22. Menopause-Friendly Workplace

-In a survey conducted among 1,010 working women between 50 to 65 years, 17% considered resigning or actually did quit jobs due to menopause symptoms.
-While US law isn't clear on employees' rights or employers' obligations in this regard, consider introducing menopause leave as a gesture of appreciation for your dedicated female workforce.
+In a survey conducted among 1,010 working women between 50 and 65, 17% considered resigning or actually quitting their jobs due to menopause symptoms.
+While U.S. law isn't clear on employees' rights or employers' obligations in this regard, consider introducing menopause leave as a gesture of appreciation for your dedicated female workforce.

 23. Rewarding Employee Loyalty

-A good old employee appreciation idea you shouldn’t miss out on.
-This one has been one of the go-to employee recognition programs for companies to retain top talent and reduce employee turnover.
+A good old employee recognition program example you shouldn’t miss out on.
+This one has been one of the go-to employee appreciation programs for companies to retain top talent and reduce employee turnover.
 An excellent example of this is HubSpot’s sabbatical stipend: After five years of dedicated service, employees are rewarded with a paid month off and a $5,000 stipend.

 24. Unforgettable Experiences